-NIOSH has reviewed the records for a total of 64 BWXT claims with identifiable employment at NNFD.
-The number of energy employees monitored for internal exposures by bioassay or breathing zone air sampling for each operational period are shown in Table 5-1 below.
+As presented in the NIOSH evaluation of SEC-00169 (NIOSH, 2010), NIOSH has reviewed the records for a total of 64 BWXT claims with identifiable employment at NNFD.
+The number of energy employees monitored for internal exposures by bioassay or breathing zone air sampling for each operational period is shown in Table 5-1 below.

-Table 5-1: NNFD Energy Employees Internal Monitoring Information

-BWXT Operational PeriodNo. of Energy Employees Employed at NNFDNo. of Energy Employees with No Internal MonitoringPercentage Unmonitored or No Dose Record Available

-1959 7 4 57%

-1968 through 1972 42 3 7%

-1985 through 2001 58 15 26%
+Table 5-1: NNFD Energy Employees Internal Monitoring Information BWXT Operational BWXT OperationalNo. of Energy EmployeesNo. of Energy EmployeesPercentage Unmonitored or Period Employed at NNFD with No Internal Monitoring No Dose Record Available 1959 7 4 57% 1968 through 1972 42 3 7% 1985 through 2001 58 15 26%

 The only bioassay sampling results obtained by NIOSH for NNFD workers were retrieved from individual-claim-related records; the samples were analyzed for uranium only.
-The numbers of samples available for evaluation are: 14 results for 1959; 232 results for 1968 through 1972; and 1190 results for 1985 through 2001.
+The numbers of valid sample results available for evaluation are: 14 results for 1959; 232 results for 1968 through 1972; and 1190 results for 1985 through 2001.
 For the latter period, 764 samples were analyzed for total uranium and 426 were analyzed for isotopic uranium.